contributte/elastica/.docs/README.md

 		curl: []
 		headers: []
 ```

 Extension does not pass any unset values to elastica so elastica defaults just work.
 Take a look to [Elastica docs](https://elastica-docs.readthedocs.io/en/latest/client.html#client-configurations).

+In docker environment you should use `host: elasticsearch` and `port: 9200` for example.

 ## Usage